w3c/wai-quick-start/source/writing.html.erb.md

 layout: guide
 ---

-These tips introduce some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
+This page introduces some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
 These tips are good practice; some are Web Content Accessibility Guidelines (WCAG) requirements.
 Follow the links to the related WCAG requirements, detailed background in the "Understanding" document, guidance from Tutorials, user stories, and more.

 {:.toc .no_toc}
 ## On this page